minvws/nl-covid19-notification-app-ios/README.md

 <a name="ci"></a>
 ### 2.3 Continuous Integration & reproducible builds

-In order to facilitate CI and reproducible builds (https://github.com/minvws/nl-covid19-notification-app-coordination/issues/6) this codebase can be build using Github Actions.
+In order to facilitate CI and reproducible builds (https://github.com/minvws/nl-covid19-notification-app-coordination/issues/6) this codebase can be built using Github Actions.

 <a name="gaensignature"></a>